noah1510/dotdevelop/README.md

 Debugging
 ---------

-You can debug MonoDevelop using Visual Studio (on Windows or macOS) with the `main/Main.sln` solution.
-Use the `DebugWin32` configuration on Windows and the `DebugMac` configuration on macOS.
+You can debug MonoDevelop using Visual Studio (on Linux) with the `main/Main.sln` solution.
+Use the `DebugGnome` configuration on Linux.

 Installing *(Optional)*
 ----------